luke-ad-murphy/Geospatial-clustering-with-DBSCAN-SQL/README.md

 - Alternative input attributes, including environmental, demographic, or infrastructure-related data

 This flexibility makes the approach suitable for a wide range of spatial clustering problems beyond RF analysis.

+## NB - The code in this project is for guidance as it is very much still project-specific.